Diya Aur Baati Hum: Plot

-Together with Sooraj, Sandhya forms a relationship with underlying love.
-She donates one of her kidneys to Santosh battling for life, a fact which the family later learns.
-Ankur's daughter Bulbul greatly eagers for a sibling but his wife Ankita miscarries and is unable to conceive again.
+Sandhya faces challenges in IPS Academy, establishing as an extraordinary police officer.
+She struggles to balance between her professional duties and domestic responsibilities but with Sooraj help she is successful.
+Together with Sooraj, Sandhya forms a relationship with underlying love which is put to test after battling Raj Kumar (a terrorist whose allies hijack the plane which Sooraj and Santosh are travelling in) but emerge victorious.
+She donates one of her kidneys to Santosh battling for life after the attack, a fact which the family later learns.
+Ankur's daughter Bulbul greatly wishes for a sibling but his wife Ankita miscarries and is unable to conceive again.
 Sandhya, expecting twins, decides to give their one twin to Ankita.
 Eventually, she delivers twin sons Ved and Vansh who get kidnapped.
 In the rescue, Ved is saved and the unfound Vansh is presumed dead, shattering all.
 A police officer saves and returns Vansh though promptly.
+Ankur ends his relationship with Sandhya and takes Vansh with him feeling that Vansh can never be truly theirs otherwise.